Fetch athlete session data

 The Workout

-object represents a recorded workout for the given session.
-It is the access point for individual sets that were performed as part of the workout.
-It is nested under the Session
+object represents a recorded workout session for the given athlete.
+It is the access point for training activities that were performed during the workout.
+It is nested under the Athlete

 object.